Articles from January 2016

 You can overdo stretching...it can harmful even, and it's not a warm-up.
 And many people spend too much time on warm-ups.
 Do a few light weight sets of some of the exercise you plan in your routine to get warmed up.
 It's good to look at different views of gym activities and strategies.
 This is a good article, though you don't have to agree with everything.
 Here it is: The 3 Most Effective Ways To Waste Time In The Gym..

 For many people, the view of exercise for older adults has been that it’s not to be taken seriously – after all, they’re in the “golden years”.
 Shouldn’t we just take it easy?
 Many regard exercise as a waste of time, and perhaps even harmful to an aging body.
-It is now known that older adults, even those in their 80s and 90s, respond to appropriate exercise training by becoming healthier and stronger.Dr Walter Bortz, author of the books “Dare to be 100” and “Living Longer for Dummies” is 77 years old (or was, when we first wrote this) and has (had) run a marathon every year for the..
+It is now known that older adults, even those in their 80s and 90s, respond to appropriate exercise training by becoming healthier and stronger.Dr Walter Bortz, author of the books “Dare to be 100” and “Living Longer for Dummies” is 88 years old (2019) and had run a marathon every year for the last 35 when he was 77.
+He is an ..

 This article points out the significant deficits of depending on a body weight strength training plans.
 Although perhaps it would have been better titled The Problem With Body Weight-Only Workouts, it's quite educational.
 It's by Nick Tumminello, of Performance U: here's the link to the article on his site: Performance UIn the current climate of the fitness field, there are lots of “body weight training only” workouts being promoted, and you’ll often hear personal trainers and performance coaches saying things like “first you must master your body weight with body Regardless o..